MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/open/index.md

 ## Auto-open DevTools on every new tab

-To auto-open DevTools on every new tab, open Microsoft Edge from the command-line and pass the `--auto-open-devtools-for-tabs` flag.
+To auto-open DevTools on every new tab, open Microsoft Edge from the command line and pass the `--auto-open-devtools-for-tabs` flag.

 ### [CMD (Windows)](#tab/cmd-Windows/)